+Think about MarTech stack examples with an ABM focus.
 To help you narrow down your search, here are the features I suggest looking out for in your ABM tools:

 - Automation: Automation is a key feature of an effective ABM tool.
 Why?
 Because it helps you personalize the customer experience, keeps you in regular contact with prospects, and saves you time.
 Let’s use email marketing as an example.
 You have an email list of high-value clients that you want to reach out to.
 With automation, you can send a series of ready-made, personalized emails to clients.
 This includes follow-up emails after the initial contact, which can help you boost engagement and nurture leads through the buying journey.
 Take a look at this roundup of the 10 Best Marketing Automation Software in 2023 to see what automation platforms are out there, or find out more about marketing automation in this article: Where And How To Use Digital Marketing Automation Effectively.

 - Collaboration: With ABM, sales and marketing teams need to work together to identify and nurture high-value prospects.
 For this reason, it’s helpful to use tools that enable collaboration.
 That way, everyone can stay up to date with the latest updates and work together to build relationships with potential customers.
 Examples of collaborative features include being able to share updates, adding comments to tasks, and having a central location for all team members to see how relationships are progressing with each lead.